kwkou/815/includes/tshootguide.md

 debugging tools you use vary depending upon the programming language and the development tools you are using.

 After an application has been deployed, you can debug in the cloud using a debugger like Visual Studio.
 This requires creating a debug build and deploying it.
 In order to do this,you must connect to a specific role instance.
 If you have a complex application with multiple roles and role instances, it can be very difficult to determine to which role instance to connect.
 Visual Studio Ultimate supports IntelliTrace, which allows .NET roles to track debug information.
 When a problem occurs you can download this information and load it into Visual Studio.
 You can look at each role instance's IntelliTrace log to determine where the problem occurred.
 While there are some drawbacks to debugging in the cloud, there are some circumstances in which it is required.
-Not all Azure Services have an emulator (for example Service Bus) and not all supported development tools (for example Mac and Linux) come with emulators.
+Not all Azure Services have an emulator (for example 服务总线) and not all supported development tools (for example Mac and Linux) come with emulators.

 Once you have debugged your application locally you will most likely have to rely on the instrumentation built into your application to